 In the future, a robot can do everything a person can do, but for which tasks would we rather interact with other people?

 - Human interaction is essential

-Manufacturing jobs have declined significantly the last 20 years, while the industrial revolution created jobs.
-These jobs are replaced by machines.
-In the Netherlands a car plant closed several times and the number of people working there have declined as well.
-Jobs, where the human interaction is high, have increased in numbers such as teachers, doctors and service related jobs.
+Manufacturing jobs have declined significantly in the last 20 years, while the industrial revolution created jobs.
+Machines replace these jobs.
+In the Netherlands, a car plant closed several times, and the number of people working there has also declined.
+Jobs, where the human interaction is high, have increased in numbers, such as teachers, doctors, and service-related jobs.